Our Leadership

 Board Member

-Dr. Peter Katona, MD is a Clinical Professor of Medicine in Infectious Diseases at the David Geffen School of Medicine at UCLA.
+Dr. Peter Katona is a Clinical Professor of Medicine in Infectious Diseases at the David Geffen School of Medicine at UCLA.
 He has worked at the Centers for Disease Control and Prevention (CDC) as an EIS (Epidemic Intelligence Service) Officer studying viral diseases and doing epidemic investigation; and at Apria/Corum Healthcare as their Corporate Medical Director.

 He is an Adjunct Professor at the Fielding School of Public Health and an Instructor at Louisiana State University.
 He is active at the National Center for Biomedical Research and Training (NCBRT) and the Academy of Counter-Terrorist Education Expertise in Clinical Infectious Diseases & Internal Medicine, specializing in Epidemiology, Public Health Medical Informatics, Biotechnology Terrorism, Biological Weapons, and Biowarfare.

-Steven Jensen, PhD
+PhD

 Board Member